Opentrons/opentrons/api/docs/v2/new_advanced_running.rst

 Jupyter Notebook is structured around `cells`: discrete chunks of code that can be run individually.
 This is nearly the opposite of Opentrons protocols, which bundle all commands into a single ``run`` function.
 Therefore, to take full advantage of Jupyter Notebook, you have to restructure your protocol.

-Rather than writing a  ``run`` function and embedding commands within it, start your notebook with ``import opentrons.execute`` and an instantiation of  :py:meth:`opentrons.execute.get_protocol_api`.
-This method also replaces the metadata block of a standalone protocol by taking the minimum :ref:`API version <v2-versioning>` as its argument.
+Rather than writing a  ``run`` function and embedding commands within it, start your notebook by importing ``opentrons.execute`` and calling :py:meth:`opentrons.execute.get_protocol_api`.
+This function also replaces the ``metadata`` block of a standalone protocol by taking the minimum :ref:`API version <v2-versioning>` as its argument.
 Then you can call :py:class:`~opentrons.protocol_api.contexts.ProtocolContext` methods in subsequent lines or cells:

 .. code-block:: python
     :substitutions: